deebaby001/Weightloss-Drugs-and-Their-Impact-on-Diabetes/README.md

 # Weightloss-Drugs-and-Their-Impact-on-Diabetes
-A look a the impact of three of the top selling drugs for weight loss currently available, Ozempic, Wegovy and Mounjaro.
+A look a the impact of four of the top selling drugs for weight loss currently available, Wegovy, Ozempic, Semaglutide and Zepbound.
 A review of their differences and similarities.
 The effects these types of therapies cause.
 And the overall impact they are having in combating the epidemic of Diabetes in the United States.

 Sprint 0 Deliverables ( See Google Drive) https://docs.google.com/document/d/1Qq7B4UZuYO--Y4lo7M5itMpAUHcQjah2tZRD1FOx5Q8/edit?usp=sharing